hardcodings/evilginx-phishlets/README.md

 # evilginx-phishlets
-Reverse proxy implementation to any phishlets.
+Reverse proxy implementation to any kind of phishlets.
 Creating phishlets evilginx phishlets that can capture both credentials and cookies

 developer: https://t.me/pysmart